Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

     ///   - detectionConfig: ``FoodDetectionConfiguration``
     ///   - slicingRects: Optional ability to divide the image to slices or regions.
     ///   - completion: ``FoodCandidatesWithText``?
-    public func detectFoodWithText(image: UIImage, detectionConfig: PassioNutritionAISDK.FoodDetectionConfiguration = FoodDetectionConfiguration(), completion: @escaping ((any PassioNutritionAISDK.FoodCandidatesWithText)?) -> Void)
+    @available(*, deprecated, message: "This method is deprecated and will be removed in a future release.") public func detectFoodWithText(image: UIImage, detectionConfig: PassioNutritionAISDK.FoodDetectionConfiguration = FoodDetectionConfiguration(), completion: @escaping ((any PassioNutritionAISDK.FoodCandidatesWithText)?) -> Void)

     /// Returns hidden ingredients for a given food item